neogeographica/singleplayer_scripts/README.md

 ## Uninstalling a gamedir

-(This is only helpful if you use ".quake" shortcuts.)
 Right-click on a gamedir and choose to open it with "Quake mod cleanup".
 The gamedir and any ".quake" shortcut to it will be deleted.
 Similarly you can do this on a ".quake" shortcut, to delete both the shortcut and the gamedir it points to.
+If your Quake engine makes use of a [userdata directory](scripts/userdata.md) then the gamedir subdirectory there will be removed as well.

+(If you don't use ".quake" shortcuts or have a userdata directory then you don't care about this feature.)

 ## Optional Chrome browser integration